Harshs27/GRNUlar/README.md

-# A sample implementation in JUPYTER NOTEBOOK

-A basic working version of GRNUlar algorithm
+# GRNUlar
+Gene Regulatory Network reconstruction using Unrolled algorithms

+Please explore the notebook folder for a quick overview of the GRNUlar algorithm on jupyter notebook implementation.

+The `grnular' folder is a python module of the algorithm's implementation.